What causes nail problem? 11 possible conditions

 Viewing 11 of 11 results

-Unless you live on Key West, it's likely that your hands are the only skin on your body that remains exposed all year long.
-It's important to include them in your beauty routine.
-Let's start with the nails.
+Unless you live in a warm climate, it’s likely that your hands are the only skin on your body that remains exposed all year long, so it’s important to keep them healthy.

 The nail bed is the pinkish area (in light-skinned people) or dark area (in people of color) beneath the fingernail.
 Trauma to the nail can cause it to detach from the nail bed.
-This condition, called onycholysis, is generally not worrisome but sometimes indicates an overactive thyroid gland.
+This condition is called onycholysis.

 As we age, the nails become flatter and more brittle.
 The lunula becomes less noticeable.
 The blood supply to the vessel-rich nail bed decreases.
 Nail growth slows, making it more difficult to treat fungal infection, or onychomycosis.
 Such infections may become more frequent as general health declines.

 Changes in the appearance of fingernails are often a good indicator of our general health.
 Vertical ridges and white spots are normal.

 Grooves or depressions across the nail have many causes, some of which are of serious concern, so this condition should be evaluated by a doctor.
 Tiny pits in the nails can be a sign of nutritional deficiency.
 Clubbing of the nails—when there is a broadened fingertip and a rounded nail—can be a sign of lung, heart, liver, or inflammatory bowel disease.